 Having flown back from Serra Cafema to Doro Nawas, we were reunited with our hire car and after a swift drink on the balcony, which has the most superb views, we headed out for the drive south to Okonjima.
 After an hour of the usual bumps and just west of Khorixas, a mirage appeared about a mile away; jet black and glistening in the sun was the most beautiful site.
 Tarmac!

 We briefly stopped to check the tyres – always a good idea when leaving a shale road and going on to tarmac, as anything sharp caught in the tyre will be pushed in further – before pushing onwards through Otjiwarongo, where we swung south to our final destination, Okonjima.
-Just like I had ‘reservations’ about going back to Serra Cafema, I had similar feeling about Okonjima, as it was the first lodge that I visited as the soon to be owner of (what is now) Signature Safaris, some 17 years ago.
-How much had it changed?
+I had stayed here years earlier and wondered if it had changed.

 If the controlled access was any guide, it had certainly grown up.
 What used to be a single unmade track back in 2000, was now a more formal approach road with manned gates and key pad controlled automatic gates now bisecting the Okonjima Reserve.

 We were due to stay at Plains Camp but there was an imminent huge wedding, taking out the entire camp and as preparations were in full swing, we were moved to Bush Camp, the smaller and more intimate of the two principal camps now offered.
 The other two being the Grand African Villa, ideal for family groups, and the Private Bush Suite which offers honeymoon couples an exclusive experience away from the bigger camps.
 Ask Brad and Angelina; maybe not though…..